-A variety of covenants can be included to correct any irregularities in the business or operations, including non-compete clauses limited by time and geographical limits.
+A variety of covenants can be included to correct any irregularities in the business or operations, including non-solicitation and non-compete clauses limited by time and geographical limits.

 Buyouts are not common (see Question 16).
-The nature of protection sought in a buyout will be similar to other PE transactions.
+The nature of protection sought by the PE/VCF in a buyout is similar to other PE transactions.

 Management buyouts are not common (see Question 16).
 Typical terms of employment imposed in a PE transaction include: